KnightChaser/pdfscribe2ds-fastapi/README.md

 ## Usage

 Utilize `uv run` command to execute the FastAPI server.
-It will automatically load two necessary AI models (`DeepSeek-OCR` and `DeepSeek-VL2-tiny`) on each designated GPU devices.
+It will automatically load two necessary AI models (`DeepSeek-OCR` and `DeepSeek-VL2-tiny`) on each designated GPU devices. `--workers 1` option is mandatory because the AI models cannot be shared across multiple worker processes, and GPU resources must be managed globally.

 ```sh
 uv run -- uvicorn api.main:app --host 0.0.0.0 --port 8000 --workers 1